openturns/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

     \widetilde{g} = \widetilde{h} \circ T.

-See  :ref:`response_surface` to get more details on:
+More details are available on these topics.

-- the available constructions of the truncated multivariate orthogonal basis,
+- See :class:`~openturns.StandardDistributionPolynomialFactory` for more details on the available constructions of the truncated multivariate orthogonal basis

-- the computation of the coefficients.
+- See :class:`~openturns.FunctionalChaosAlgorithm` for more details on the computation of the coefficients.

 The approximation :math:`\widetilde{\model}` can be used to build an efficient random generator of :math:`Y` based on the random vector :math:`\vect{X}`,